My name is Belen, and my rather eclectic lifestyle has delivered me on the doorstep of becoming an amateur naturalist.

 So what falls into my “naturalist” activities?

 Most spare moments are dedicated to having my camera in hand, looking for wildlife.
 I share my wildlife photography around our island at art shows and sell photography-based products at the General Store and the Historical Society gift shop.
-The collection of 10,000+ “keepers” has allowed me to create and give several interactive presentations on birds, wildlife and photography.
-I have recently become a commissioner for the Anderson Island Park & Recreation District, which is offering a whole new path of learning and community engagement.
+The collection of 30,000+ “keepers” (while only keeping 2% of shots) has allowed me to create and give several interactive presentations on birds, wildlife and photography.
+In 2018, I joined the Board of the Anderson Island Park & Recreation District, offering a whole new path of learning and community engagement.
 I am a regular contributor to eBird, the Macaulay Library, and various birding groups.
+I volunteer with wildlife rehabilitation and often serve as a first point of contact to take in injured or orphaned wildlife.

 It might look – on first glance at the blog – like I’m just a bird nerd, but my interests in wildlife expand as opportunities arise.
 What I see, you’ll see – orcas, humpbacks, seals, raccoons, deer, bunnies.
 No species is off the table if there is a story to tell.